TSYS-Merchant/stumps/README.md

 # Features & requirements

-* Must be easy to use, and not require any special tooling
+* Must be easy to use, and not require any special tooling.
- * A layperson should be able to use this with minimum training, using only a web browser
+ * A layperson should be able to use this with minimum training, using only a web browser,
-* Must support SOAP, REST, and HTML/browser-based use cases (eg. in conjunction with [selenium](http://docs.seleniumhq.org/) or [watir](http://watir.com/))
+* Must support SOAP, REST, and HTML/browser-based use cases (eg. in conjunction with [selenium](http://docs.seleniumhq.org/) or [watir](http://watir.com/)).
 * Must be standalone (VCR, node-replay, Betamax, and others fail on one or more of the following points):
- * Cannot be tightly integrated with any testing framework
+ * Cannot be tightly integrated with any testing framework .
- * Cannot be tightly integrated with the system under test
+ * Cannot be tightly integrated with the system under test.
- * Language neutral
+ * Language neutral.
-* Must be a pass-through HTTP/HTTPS proxy server
+* Must be a pass-through HTTP/HTTPS proxy server.
-* Must be able to record & replay HTTP/HTTPS traffic
+* Must be able to record & replay HTTP/HTTPS traffic.
 * Must be able to return a specific, canned response if certain criteria are met:
  * (Certain) HTTP headers must match
  * HTTP body must match